Frequently asked questions

 We firmly believe ANYONE with the right training and attitude can complete Oxfam Trailwalker.
 In 2014 a team with an average age of 68 years old completed the event! in 2017, we a 78 year old participated with two younger generations.

 Are trainers or hiking boots better for this event?

 Accidents happen and sometimes there are injuries before the event.
 Rather than the whole team pull out, you only need to replace the injured team member.
 All teams must start the event with four team members.

 Can my team complete the event like a relay?

-What facilities are at the checkpoints?
+What facilities are at checkpoints?

 Will my mobile phone work?